 Variations

-• Change the Meat: Try ground chicken or turkey instead of pork.
-Remember to season well, especially with chicken.
+• Change Meat: Use ground chicken or turkey instead of pork, and season well.

-• Additional Garnishes: Top with toasted sesame seeds and fresh herbs like scallions.
+• Garnishes: Top with toasted sesame seeds or fresh herbs like scallions.

 Cornstarch is used in almost every stir fry recipe as a thickener.
 When mixed with a bit of liquid, it forms a slurry.
 Added to the pan, it quickly thickens the existing liquids, usually in less than a minute, creating a velvety sauce.